green fern in clay pot on desk in office for narcissistic abuse therapy in Concord, NC

 Your Intimate Partner

-• Was your relationship larger than life at the beginning, but now it feels dim and unsteady?
+• Was your relationship larger than life at the beginning, but now it feels cold and unsteady?

 • Do you find yourself trying to predict your partner’s needs or anticipate their feelings?